adaltas/node-each/readme.md

 -   `error`
     Called only if an error occured.
 The iteration will be stoped on error meaning no `item` event will be called other than the ones already provisionned.
--   `success`
+-   `end`
     Called only if all the callback have been handled successfully.
--   `end`
+-   `both`
     Called only once all the items have been handled.
-Return the same argument than the `error` or `success` event depending on the operation outturn.
+It is a conveniency event combining the `error` and `end` event in one call.
+Return the same argument than the `error` or `end` event depending on the operation outturn.

 Parallelization modes
 ---------------------